+On Tuesday 6 May 2025, US President Trump announced that a deal had been reached with the Houthis for a ceasefire.
 Currently available information posits that the US is to cease bombing the Houthis, in exchange for the Houthis stopping attacks against US Naval forces and "US vessels".
+The cycle of retaliation between Israel and the Houthis is expected to continue, as it

 The Houthis have repeatedly signalled that they did not intend to relaunch the campaign, with the US ceasefire essentially irrelevant to the general situation.
 The Houthis will likely focus on occasionally attempt to strike Israeli territory, as demonstrated by continued strikes over the past week.
-The cycle of retaliation between Israel and the Houthis is expected to continue, as it serves

-This assessment does not preclude a resumption of strikes against civilian vessels, which , especially if volume of traffic resumes to a level that undermines claims of effective embargo has been implemented.
+This assessment does not preclude a resumption of strikes against civilian vessels, which , especially if volume of traffic resumes to a level that undermines claims that an effective embargo has been implemented.